Rochet2/smallfolk_cpp/README.md

 When a value is attempted to be set as nil, it will be erased from the table instead.
 These functions do not throw unless you use them on non table objects or with nil keys. `luaval.setignore(key, value)` works like `luaval.set(key, value)`, except it will not do anything if a value already exists in the table for that key.

 The get method above will provide only const reference access to the table elements.
 For non const access to elements you must use the `[]` operator like so `luaval[key]`.
-If the accessed key does not exist in the accessed table then a nil value is created to the table for that key.
+If the accessed key does not exist in the accessed table then a table value is created to the table for that key.
 This means that accessing nonexisting elements will create clutter to the table.
-Setting a value to nil will not erase it from the table.
+Setting a value to nil using brackets will store a nil value to the table instead of removing the key from the table.
 This operator does not throw unless you use it on non table objects or with nil keys.

 `luaval.has(key)` can be used to check if a value can be found in a table.